Sera91/Accessing_Leonardo/Instruction_to_run_Jupyter_server_on_Leonardo.md

 #On Leonardo

-Once you login to Leonardo and you cloned the Github repo in the Scratch area (following instructions in the file First_instructions.md), you can go into Day0 folder in the Github repo using the command:
+Once you login to Leonardo and you cloned the Github repo in the Scratch area (following instructions in the file First_instructions.md), you can go into the folder Testing-Jupyter in the Github repo using the command:

-$ cd $SCRATCH/SMR4088/Testing-Jupyter
+$ cd $HOME/Accessing_Leonardo/Testing-Jupyter

 run the script to setup the conda envinronment and Jupyter configuration: